-This course is open for all students that are enrolled in the minor Human Evolution.
+This course is part of the minor Human Evolution.

 This course consists of the following parts: